 "If set to privacy, the kernel capabilities that allow the user to extract confidential information from the kernel will also be disabled."

-Discussions about the kernel's lockdown mode began at the beginning of the decade 2010 by Google engineer Matthew Garrett.
+Discussions about kernel lockdown started at the beginning of the 2010 by Google engineer Matthew Garrett.

 The idea behind this feature was to create a security mechanism that would prevent users from having increased privileges (even the "root" account) so that they could not violate the kernel code.